 Originally a carpenter by trade, David has designed all the stoves in our range, starting design and patterning work on the Homewood Heritage in the late 1990s in the back shed of his farm, ‘Homewood’, where he and his wife Penelope built their home and raised their five children.
-You can learn more about our history below.
+You can learn more about the history of our business below.

 Zak has been with Homewood Stoves since 2009, when he returned home to Whangarei with his wife Janie to start their family.
 Zak has been gradually taking over the day-to-day running of the company as David progressively retires.

-Zak and Janie now have five children of their own (Zelda, Vera, Tilda, Gretel and baby William), and see Homewood as an inter-generational legacy to be carefully stewarded into the future.
+Zak and Janie now have five children of their own (Zelda, Vera, Tilda, Gretel and William), and see Homewood as an inter-generational legacy to be carefully stewarded into the future.

 Between the farm, house and garden, David has myriad other projects keeping him busy when not needed at the factory: stone and tiling work creating a courtyard, furniture-making, handcrafting doors for the house, boat-building, an impressive pizza and bread oven, fences and gates, and right now is building a pool for the whole family to enjoy.

 Penelope works alongside David with all their farm projects; keeps a house cow and cart horse; loathes plastic and supermarkets (and cellphones, and computers, and televisions, and cars, and- actually, it seems to be only begrudgingly that she uses any modern technology at all.
 She would have quite happily been Amish!); and feels blessed that all her children (and nearly all seventeen grandchildren) live in and around her home town.
 Her youngest daughter, Grace, lives with her husband and young family in a little cottage on the same property that is home to the original Homewood Companion model.
 You can see Grace cooking alongside Janie on this first Companion in our YouTube video, and Grace runs an Instagram page called ‘The Old Way’ that regularly showcases life on the Homewood Farm.
 Penelope loves getting to help out with their small children, and shares in a love of horses with Grace; particularly Western riding and natural horsemanship.